-Certification of effort is an OMB Circular A-21 requirement that the University of New Mexico agrees to when a contract or grant is accepted that is fully or partly funded by the federal government.
-Timely effort reports, generated by the University, are used to document the certification of effort.
+Certification of effort is an Office of Management and Budget (OMB) Circular A-21 requirement that UNM agrees to when a contract or grant is accepted that is fully or partly funded by the federal government.
+Timely effort reports, generated by UNM, are used to document the certification of effort.
 The OMB requirement is designed to ensure that: